-November 4 by Patrick Wolf
+November 4 by Conga

 Quote-to-Cash is today’s most important business process, because it is the process ultimately responsible for driving revenue for your organization.
 From a high level perspective, the Quote-to-Cash process connects a customer’s intent to buy (the CRM) to a company’s realization of revenue (in the back-end ERP system), encompassing the entirety of your sales, contract, and customer relationship lifecycles.
 Historically, these processes have been disconnected and siloed, leading to manual and tremendously inefficient sales cycles – ultimately putting what is important (the deals) at risk.
 When you optimize these highly collaborative aspects of your business, you bring visibility throughout your organization, speed up sales cycles, and close a higher percentage of your deals.
 Before diving in, be sure to go straight to the source by downloading the Ultimate Guide to Quote-to-Cash.

 Here are the 10 steps of Quote-to-Cash that take you from the opportunity stage through revenue recognition:

 1. Configuration: An ideal Combination of products and services is created

 In the modern business environment of increasing product and deal complexity, identifying the right combination of goods and services to recommend to the customer is essential to winning the deal.
 By automatically providing these recommendations to your sales reps, you can ensure that all your sales reps become configuration experts – and sell like the top 20%.

 2. Pricing: Discounts, promotions and bundles are applied